10 Steps to Lose Weight Before the Holidays

 Pick one area to work on at a time

-Okay, now you have a week’s worth of food data.
+Okay, now you have some food data.
 Pick one area to concentrate on for the next week.
 As you pick your area to work on, you may need to adjust another area to make it doable.

 For example, if you are going to eliminate snacks during the day, you may need to eat more at your meals.